-You can do some minor building works in New South Wales without obtaining approval by either a Complying Development Certificate, Development Application or Construction Certificate.
-Exempt development is very low impact development that can be done for certain residential, commercial and industrial properties.
+You can do some minor building works in New South Wales without needing approval through a Complying Development Certificate, Development Application or Construction Certificate.
+Exempt development is very low impact development that can be carried out for certain residential, commercial and industrial properties.

 - access ramps

 - balconies, decks, patios, pergolas, terraces and verandahs

 - cabanas, cubby houses, ferneries, garden sheds, gazebos and greenhouses

 - change of use of premises